 If you’ve heard the expression “like water off a duck’s back,” you may be surprised to learn that it was the original inspiration for duct tape.
 This durable, cloth-backed tape was originally known as duck tape and was invented during World War II to help soldiers waterproof their ammunition cases.
-Over time, the Johnson & Johnson company developed a silver version specifically for sealing heating and air ducts, hence, duct tape.
+Over time, the Johnson & Johnson company developed a silver-colored version specifically for sealing heating and air ducts—hence, duct tape.

-Today, duct tape is the go-to product for quick fixes and sturdy repairs, both inside and outside your home.
+Today, duct tape is the go-to product for quick fixes and sturdy repairs, both inside and outside the home.
 It can also be used for crafting, organizing, and DIY projects.
 With such a range of strengths and color options to choose from, which duct tape is right for your project?
-Read on to discover shopping tips and winning solutions when you’re in a pinch.
+Read on to discover shopping tips and winning solutions for your next quick fix.

 - BEST OVERALL: Gorilla Black Duct Tape

-- BEST BANG FOR THE BUCK: 3M Multi-Use Duct Tape
+- BEST BANG FOR THE BUCK: Scotch Painter’s Tape Multi-Use Duct Tape

 All duct tape is made of three layers, which makes it flexible, strong, and often waterproof.
 The top layer is polyethylene plastic, the middle layer is cotton fabric, and the bottom layer is rubber- or polymer-based glue.
-All duct tape must also meet a series of standard tests designed by the American Society for Testing and Materials.
+All duct tape must also meet a series of standard tests designed by ASTM International, formerly known as the American Society for Testing and Materials.

 Duct tape is classified into different grades: military, industrial, premium, and commercial.
 This guide focuses on commercial and premium duct tapes, which are most useful for home and outdoor repair and maintenance, crafting, and DIY.
-When choosing a general purpose duct tape, you’ll want to consider the following factors.
+When choosing a general purpose duct tape, keep the following factors and features in mind.

 Adhesive and Tensile Strength

 Base your choice of duct tape on the level of tensile and adhesive strength best suited to your project.
 For home repairs, you’ll want a tape that will not leak, peel off, or tear.
 This often requires a higher thread count and strong rubber-based glue.
-For craft projects, you may want a lower strength tape, so you can rip, remove, and manipulate it easily.
-A polymer-based adhesive and thinner cotton layer may serve you better in this case.
+For craft projects, lower strength tape—with a polymer-based adhesive and thinner cotton layer—may be best to rip, remove, and manipulate easily as needed.

 To determine what strength of duct tape to buy, read the label.
 For heavy-duty tapes, look for phrases like “double-thick adhesive” and “reinforced backing.”
-Some products will state the type of glue used, such as “synthetic rubber adhesive,” which will bind to a wide range of surfaces.
-Look for descriptions of the kinds of projects and surfaces each tape is designed for and whether it is suitable for outdoor as well as indoor use.
+Some product descriptions will state the type of glue used, such as “synthetic rubber adhesive,” which will bind to a wide range of surfaces.
+Also check for descriptions of the kinds of projects and surfaces each tape is designed for and whether it is suitable for outdoor as well as indoor use.

-Speaking of the great outdoors, duct tape can be especially helpful for repairs that require a tight, yet flexible, waterproof bond.
-All commercial-grade tapes are coated with clear plastic over the fabric layer.
-This coating is often waterproof or weather-resistant but make sure the label states this outright.
-Even if it does, be aware that some waterproof duct tape can still fail in certain situations.
-Extreme temperatures and excess humidity can affect both the adhesive bond and its water-repelling powers, causing duct tape to peel prematurely or melt into the surface.
+Be aware that some waterproof duct tape can still fail in certain situations.
+Extreme temperatures and excess humidity can affect both the adhesive bond and its water-repelling ability, possibly causing duct tape to peel prematurely or melt into the surface.

 Ease of Use